Absolute indices for determining compactness, separability and number of clusters: Introduction

-In this paper, we propose a novel approach to develop an absolute cluster validity index.
-We introduce the concept of a compactness function for a cluster, which serves as the basis for assessing cluster compactness.
+In this paper, we propose a novel approach to constructing an absolute cluster validity index.
+We introduce the notion of a compactness function for a cluster, which serves as the basis for assessing cluster compactness.
 The compactness of the cluster distribution is defined using the compactness of all clusters.
 For any pair of clusters, we identify a set of neighbouring points to determine the margins between them.
 These margins are used to measure the pairwise separability of clusters, which is then extended to compute the separability of the overall cluster distribution.
-Both compactness and separability criteria are utilized to determine the number of clusters.
-The proposed indices are evaluated using several synthetic and real-world data sets, and their performance is compared against a number of well-known cluster validity indices.
+Both compactness and separability criteria are employed to determine the number of clusters.
+The proposed indices are evaluated on several synthetic and real-world datasets, and their performance is compared with a number of well-known cluster validity indices.

-The rest of the paper is structured as follows: Section \ref{related} provides an overview of related work.
-The compactness function is defined in Section \ref{defnot}.
-In Section \ref{compactness}, we introduce the compactness index.
-An index to express the separability of clusters is presented in Section \ref{separable}.
-The problem of finding the number of clusters is discussed in Section \ref{optimalnum}, followed by numerical experiments in Section \ref{numerical}.
+The remainder of the paper is organized as follows.
+Section \ref{related} provides an overview of related work.
+The compactness function and index are defined in Section \ref{defnot}.
+An index for expressing the separability of clusters is presented in Section \ref{separable}.
+The problem of determining the number of clusters is discussed in Section \ref{optimalnum}, followed by numerical experiments in Section \ref{numerical}.
 Finally, Section \ref{conclusions} provides concluding remarks.